nemild/hack-the-media/README.md

 	- My research on death coverage in the NY Times and risk assessment ([link](https://www.nemil.com/s/part3-horror-films.html))
 - Realize vivid stories are powerful for user engagement, while lots of drier data and stories that inform good decisions are less monetizable (example: [Shooting of Australian in US - and needs/pre-existing beliefs of Australian readers](https://www.nytimes.com/2017/07/22/us/minneapolis-police-shooting.html))
 - Dig into technical background of writer
-- When you see something covered, ask yourself who is motivated to have it covered this way (especially valuable in laudatory personal profiles)
+- When you see something covered, ask yourself who is motivated to have it covered this way
+	- Especially valuable in laudatory personal profiles
 	- In leaks, who could have leaked it and what was their motive?
 What important information might be unleaked?
 - When a PR-like piece is shared ([A24 in GQ](https://www.gq.com/story/a24-studio-oral-history), IBM Watson, a laudatory profile) , ask what the covered party’s motivation is to get the word out now (recruiting, sales, corporate branding)
-- Read “All the News That’s Fit to Sell” (Stanford Professor James Hamilton) and [Public Opinion](https://en.wikipedia.org/wiki/Public_Opinion_(book)) (Walter Lippmann) for more on how events are turned into news
+- Read *[All the News That’s Fit to Sell](https://www.amazon.com/All-News-Thats-Fit-Sell/dp/0691123675/ref=sr_1_1)* (Stanford Professor James Hamilton) and *[Public Opinion](https://en.wikipedia.org/wiki/Public_Opinion_(book))* (Walter Lippmann) for more on how events are turned into news

-### Fellow engineers
+## Fellow engineers

 **How it works**

 - Fellow engineers may be vocal in social media, conferences, and on mailing lists